larissaperinoto/job-insights/README.md

 ### Description

-The Job Insights project is an analysis of job data that has been incorporated into a web application developed using Flack.
+The Job Insights project is an analysis of job data that has been incorporated into a web application.

 ### Technologies and Tools